spice-herald/QETpy/docs/example_demos/test_didv.rst

     didvfit.dofit(2)
     didvfit.dofit(3)

-Let's look at the fit parameters for the fits.
+Let’s look at the fit parameters for the fits.

 .. code:: ipython3